 There’s no such thing as run-of-the-mill when it comes to luxury accommodation options in Brisbane.

-Tucked away in a quiet side street in New Farm, and housed across both a sweet Queenslander cottage and 1940s Art Deco apartment block, Spicers Balfour is more inner-city retreat than regular hotel.
+If you favour the personal touch, Spicers Balfour could be the spot for you.
+Tucked away in a quiet side street in New Farm, and housed across both a sweet Queenslander cottage and 1940s Art Deco apartment block, Spicers Balfour is more inner-city retreat than a regular hotel.

-From the moment the glass doors of the beautifully restored Art Deco elevator close and you ascend to your room at The New Inchcolm, a feeling of calm washes over you.
+Manhattan meets Brisbane; that’s the best way to describe Ovolo Inchcolm.
+From the moment the glass doors of the beautifully restored Art Deco elevator close and you ascend to your room at Ovolo Inchcolm, a feeling of calm washes over you.

 This independent designer abode away from home is all Ferrari-red and flamboyant chandeliers, with the lobby bar serving up cocktails in long-stemmed teacups, and a sleek rooftop pool overlooking the city.

 While the restaurant and shopping precinct within the Emporium complex is now more Guzman Y Gomez than Gucci, Tartufo is still its highly regarded Italian neighbour, and a short wander up the road will have you browsing Pottery Barn, sipping Campos coffee, and buying Ashton Kutcher’s favourite brownies at Dello Mano.

 Address: 1000 Ann St, Fortitude Valley, QLD, 4006